lucendio/lecture-devops-infos/content/exercises/manage-kubernetes-objects-with-helm.md

     * `./templates` based on static Kubernetes object files
     * `./templates/_helpers.tpl` (functions, available in templates)
     * default `values.yaml`
-    * add subchart(s) for backing service(s) if needed
+    * if the service supports backing service(s) (e.g. persistence layer), utilize upstream subchart(s)
+      instead of writing them yourself
 2. From outside the chart, override defaults with another `values.yaml` file
-3. Define possible sensitive values in a `secrets.yaml` and use Sops to encrypt these values; redeploy using Helm to verify that decryption during runtime works
+3. If required, define possible sensitive values in a `secrets.yaml` and use Sops to encrypt these values; redeploy using Helm to verify that decryption during runtime works
 4. *[optional]* Enable TLS and ensure database state persists across redeployment